 The pro method:

-The “pro” method, allows a finer control, but it also requires to know some concepts, such as the gateway, DHCP or subnet mask.
+The “pro” method, allows a finer control, but it also requires knowing some concepts, such as the gateway, DHCP, or subnet mask.
 Let’s see that together.

 In the menu where the network settings are, usually “settings” and then “network”, you will select the access point to which you want to connect.
 Then, you will choose a manual setting.